 Too much nitrate or too little of it is not ideal for the reef tanks.
 There should always be a balance.
 To understand how much Chaeto you need to maintain the nitrate balance, you should first get to know how the entire chemistry of the nitrogen cycle occurs in the tank.

-First of all, you input energy in the tank by providing the inhabitants with food.
+First, you input energy into the tank by providing the inhabitants with food.

-And finally, there come the advantages of Chaeto that you can make use of to filter out nitrate from the system.
+And finally, there are the advantages of Chaeto that you can make use of to filter out nitrate from the system.

 To be frank, how much Chaeto you need to clean the water out of nitrate depends on many factors.
 Regarding the exact amount, there is no shortcut formula that you can apply while adopting Chaeto in the system.
 However, I suggest you go under trial.